-- 2.19 A requirement of the NPPF is that all plans should demonstrate that they are deliverable particularly in terms of ensuring development is not made unviable by the requirements of the Core Strategy.
+- A requirement of the NPPF is that all plans should demonstrate that they are deliverable particularly in terms of ensuring development is not made unviable by the requirements of the Core Strategy.
 To this end consultants were commissioned by the Council to review the viability of the plan.
-This assessment of the Core Strategy FED has informed the Core Strategy Publication Draft and will inform future evidence base work on housing and employment land. - 2.20 In accordance with good practice the Council considers the gathering of evidence as a continual, iterative process, both during, and following, plan preparation.
+This assessment of the Core Strategy FED informed the Core Strategy Publication Draft and will inform future evidence base work on housing and employment land. - 2.20 In accordance with good practice the Council considers the gathering of evidence as a continual iterative process, both during and following plan preparation.
+Further updates are available on the Council's website.